International Air Transport Association: Environment

 At the 2013 IATA annual general meeting in Cape Town, South Africa, members overwhelmingly endorsed a resolution on "Implementation of the Aviation Carbon-Neutral Growth (CNG2020) Strategy."
 A representative for the European Federation for Transport and Environment criticized the resolution for relying on carbon offsets instead of direct reductions in aviation carbon emissions.

-Services

-IATA provides consulting and training services in many areas.

 Publications - standards

 A number of standards are defined under the umbrella of IATA.
 One of the most important is the IATA DGR for the transport of dangerous goods (HAZMAT) by air.